RAVE FabriCARE: Position Papers

 There’s a huge difference between a cleaner talking about the “ins” and “outs” and “hows” and “whys” of their processes and a cleaner actually executing all those detailed process tasks.
 Every day.
 On every garment they handle.

 Sure, there are cleaners who claim to perform at a high level.
-After all, they swear it’s so.
-Their public relations professionals reinforce that claim.
-And they repeat it in their promotional materials and on their websites.
-So it must be true!
+They repeat those claims in their promotional materials and on their websites.
+And their public relations agency reinforces those claims.

 Right?
 Wrong!